Teach kids money management skills to last a lifetime.

 At Range Bank, we recognize the importance of financial literacy in our communities and are committed to providing resources that empower students to make smart financial decisions.
-Through our award-winning Financial Literacy program we are now providing lessons and learning to our elementary, middle and high school students relating to the importance of Financial Literacy.
+Through our award-winning Financial Literacy program we are now providing lessons and learning opportunities to elementary, middle and high-school students in the communities we serve.

 Use these resources to supplement your curriculum and help students gain the financial literacy skills they’ll need to manage their financial resources effectively throughout their lives.

 It's never too early or late to start talking to your children about money.
 The tips below can help you start laying a foundation that you can build on over time.

 First to Finish